-An amount of \$589,804 thousand has been identified for FY21 capital expenses associated with the Fire Department, Police vehicle lease, continued work on town roads, building maintenance, and investment in technology infrastructure.
+An amount of \$599,804 thousand has been identified for FY21 capital expenses associated with the Fire Department, Police vehicle lease, continued work on town roads, building maintenance, and investment in technology infrastructure.

 All recommendations for capital expenditures and capital outlays will be funded through the general government budget.
-Capital Outlay funds will be transferred to off-budget funds while capital expenditures, found in the designated line item budget, will be expensed as used during the upcoming fiscal year.
+Capital Outlay funds will be transferred to off budget funds while capital expenditures, found in the designated line item budget, will be expensed as used during the upcoming fiscal year.

 In sum, it is important to view the budget as a planning document, one that provides our citizens with the best service at the best value, one that looks forward to the next fiscal year and beyond and one that pays close attention to State finances.
 I believe this General Government budget accomplishes these important goals.
 The Town's mill rate is currently 19.75.
-The Board of Finance approved the mill rate for FY21 at 20.05.
+The FY21 budget, inclusive of the Board of Education budget, will likely see a small increase in the mill rate.